How A Wild Berry Is Helping To Protect China's Giant Pandas And Its Countryside

 Across China, families are allotted farm plots by the government.
 For years, people in the Upper Yangtze pooled resources to supplement what they could grow on their own with communal fields of corn and other staples on the high slopes surrounding their homes — crops they sold for extra cash.

 But as the hills were stripped to make way for farms and logging, the mountains started to break with mudslides and rockslides.
-That destroyed forests where the vast majority of the country's commercially harvested medicinal plants, like magnolia bulbs and angelica roots, are found, as well as crucial habitat for the endangered Giant Panda.
+That destroyed forests where the vast majority of the country's commercially harvested medicinal plants, like magnolia bulbs and angelica roots, are found, as well as crucial habitat for the endangered giant panda.

 In the late 1990s, the government banned timber operations on the hillsides.
 Later, in a program called "Grain for Green," it barred agriculture on the tall slopes, too.
 It was salvation for the forests, but the farmers had to scramble to replace the lost income.
 Families started gathering more wild plants than ever, ripping entire schisandra vines from trees to get as many berries as possible.
 This not only killed the plants, but also spread the foragers' human scent, scaring panda mothers who then abandoned their babies.